-Another good area to stay in Milan is near central station.
-It’s not so close to Milan top attractions but a good spot if you need to leave the city early in the morning or catch a late night train.
+Another good area to stay in Milan is near the central station.
+It’s not so close to Milan’s top attractions but a good spot if you need to leave the city early in the morning or catch a late-night train.
 Plus, around Milano Centrale, you find metro and trams that run throughout the city.
 The best places to stay in Milan near the train station are:

 What to do in Milan in 3 days: places to visit and attractions

 Now that your accommodation in Milan is sorted out, let’s get started with what to do in Milan in 3 days.
 I love Milan, and every time we travel there we discover new places, cafes, cute streets and we always have an amazing time.
 Milan is beautiful, sexy and democratic, you can find everything and all kinds of people there.
 Here are the best things to do in Milan, places to visit and our favorite spots:

 Our list of the best places to visit in Milan must start with the magnificent Duomo Cathedral.
 The marble facade, the towers’ details, the rich interior, everything is stunning there.
 I still remember when I saw Duomo for the first time, on a raining evening, surrounded by colorful umbrellas and people trying to take the best shot possible.
 Duomo is impressive!

 Be smart and book your ticket to Duomo Cathedral in advance and from the official website.
 You can choose to visit only the cathedral or visit the cathedral plus the Crypt of St. Charles, Duomo Museum and the terrace [you can literally walk on the roof of the church].
 I recommend you visiting everything, just choose if you want to go up via lift or if you want to go up the stairs.
 An important tip, check the time for the last admission and go as late as possible so you can have a glimpse of the sunset from up there, it’s beautiful.